Volunteering and Fundraising

 It’s difficult to appreciate the world unless you immerse yourself in the task of making it a better place.
 This is a commitment that College and the pupils take seriously; dedicating over 3,200 hours of volunteering in the community each year.

 Charitable activities aren’t an added extra, they are central to what we do.
+We have a Social Action Mentor and Partnerships Administrator who work with the students to take action through volunteering, fundraising and spreading awareness for vital causes.

 Community Links